ArchieHurry/vueShapeImg/README.md

 Fixed the problem of onmouseup pollute caused by using multiple vueShapeImg on the same page and clipping box always exist

 Fixed cross-domain error multiple times triggered when using cross-domain images for cropping in normal mode

-#### 1.2.9 (2019-5-13 17:05:41)

-Fixed the problem of using timelyGetRange to report cross-domain errors in normal mode

 [more version info](https://github.com/ArchieHurry/vueShapeImg/blob/master/version.md)